adsurkasur/tgatb-habit-tracker/docs/STATUS_BAR_IMPLEMENTATION.md

 This document explains the implemented native solution to prevent your Capacitor app from overlapping with the status bar, ensuring a solid status bar by default with proper content positioning.

+> Audit note (2025-12-12): The JS hooks (`hooks/use-status-bar.ts` and `hooks/use-system-bars-unified.ts`) and native theme updates are present in the repository.
+Ensure analytics/consent gating does not initialize native analytics before user consent during testing.

 ## Implementation Overview

 The solution consists of both native Android configuration and dynamic JavaScript/TypeScript control through the Capacitor StatusBar plugin.